grasshaussoftware/cannacoin-pro/README.md

 - **Project Address:** `0x3536b0152c91E60535508690a650C10bf09fe857`

 ### Credits
-- Copyright 2023 Trap Haus Enterprise and GrassHausSoftware
+- Copyright 2023 Trap Haus Enterprises and GrassHausSoftware
 - Made with the assistance of ChatGPT-4